10+ Completely Free Things to do in Columbia, SC This Summer

 1. Home Depot Kids’ Workshop

 Head to your local Home Depot on the first Saturday of the month for the free Home Depot kids’ workshop.
-On July 5th, 2025, the kids’ craft will be a toucan mobile.
-On August 2nd, 2025 kids will build an August space odyssey!
+On July 4, 2026, kids will build a Go-Kart, and on August 1, 2026, they’ll make a Rocket Game!

 Free fun at Home Depot Kids Workshop